triscale-innov/LidJul.jl/README.md

 │ PCGDiagonalPrecond │ 2.945E-04 │ 5.147E+00   │ 5.148E+00  │ 6.132E-09 │ 602     │
 └────────────────────┴───────────┴─────────────┴────────────┴───────────┴─────────┘
 ```
-One can see in particular that the present GMG solver outperforms the available AMG solvers (Algebraic Multi-Grid).
-The TTSolver is a direct Poisson solver which is restricted to separable Poisson coefficient.
+One can see in particular that the present GMG solver (`GMG_GSSmoother`) outperforms the available AMG solvers (Algebraic Multi-Grid) by a large factor (x10).
+The TTSolver is a direct Poisson solver which is restricted to separable Poisson coefficients.

-The code also produce some convergence curves and bar charts for comparing CPU time.
+The code also produces some convergence curves and bar charts for comparing CPU time.

 ![](docs/figs/allconvergence_128DNDN.svg)